2 Surprising Ways to Be a Better Leader

 - Antoine de Saint-Exupéry, French writer and pioneering aviator

-You will be surprised how much positive effect you can actually have.
-The first step to becoming a great leader is to realize HOW MUCH influence you have on motivating your team and then learning how to leverage that influence to help your team love coming to work and doing the best job they possibly can.
+You will be surprised how much positive effect you can actually have on your team.
+The first step to becoming a great leader is realizing the ability you have in motivating your teammates and then learning how to leverage that power for their benefit.

 The good news is that leaders do have the ability to motivate and influence their team a tremendous amount.